`fr

 vine look alike, no two leaves are identical and each leaf is perfect in its own right.

-Later I had the chance to meet the head priest of the Daitoku-ji Tenple who quoted a
+Later I had the chance to meet the head priest of the Daitoku-ji Tenple

-Buddhist saying to me: Somoku kokudo shikkai jobutsu(Buddha dwells in all living
+Buddhist saying to me: Somoku kokudo shikkai jobutsu(Buddha dwells in

 thing on the earth).
 My work changed from this point onwards.
 A leaf was no longer a

 mere leaf to me; it had become a vital entity.
-The roots of plant were now the same as
+The roots of plant were

-the mouth of animal, its leaves the hand and feet, its stem a torso, and its flowers the
+the mouth of animal, its leaves the hand and feet, its stem a torso, and

 reproductive organs.
 When I saw it this way, I felt an obligation to express every part